-- sewage disposal; - mains electricity with separate meterage for individual berths; - mains water; - secure waste and recyclable disposal facilities for use by moorings residents. - 15.16 As vessels moored on residential moorings are taken to constitute the primary residence for occupants, the council will normally expect new moorings developments to be provided with basic infrastructure and facilities. - 15.17 The council recognises that the provision of some, or any of the utility services and facilities listed above may not be possible due to site constraints and the potential adverse amenity impacts associated with installing this infrastructure near the moorings site.
+- sewage disposal; - mains electricity with separate meterage for individual berths; - mains water; - secure waste and recyclable disposal facilities for use by moorings residents. - appropriate riparian life saving equipment. - 20.16 As vessels moored on residential moorings are taken to constitute the primary residence for occupants, the council will normally expect new moorings developments to be provided with basic infrastructure and facilities.
+This includes provision of appropriate riparian life saving equipment (such as grab chains, access ladders and life buoys) along the river edge to a standard recommended in the 1991 Hayes Report on the inquiry into River Safety to help improve the safety and security of the River Thames. - 20.17 The council recognises that the provision of some, or any of the utility services and facilities listed above may not be possible due to site constraints and the potential adverse amenity impacts associated with installing this infrastructure near the moorings site.
 Where this is the case, developers of proposed residential moorings sites will need to provide satisfactory justification with their planning applications for not providing the above facilities.
-This could include: - details of the site constraints including amenity issues mitigating against the provision of the infrastructure and facilities detailed above; or - evidence showing that the prospective occupiers of the site would prefer to be more self-reliant and do not require this infrastructure or services; or - evidence of the existence of similar facilities at a reasonable close distance from the proposed moorings site.
+This could include: - details of the site constraints including amenity issues mitigating against the provision of the infrastructure and facilities detailed above; or

+- evidence showing that the prospective occupiers of the site would prefer to be more self-reliant and do not require this infrastructure or services; or - evidence of the existence of similar facilities at a reasonable close distance from the proposed moorings site.
 Where these facilities are present, developers should identify the locations of these facilities and demonstrate that occupants will be able to easily access and use these services at all times.

-Preserving the character and amenity of the River Thames and waterside locations
+Key principle - RM3 Preserving the character and amenity of the River Thames and waterside locations